UPnPsdk/UPnPsdk/README.md

 - Focus on IPv6 support
 - Mandatory OpenSSL support

+## 2. Limitations
+- On the old <a href="https://github.com/pupnp/pupnp">Portable SDK for UPnP Devices (pupnp)</a> already deprecated functions are not supported anymore.
+- Large-file support on 32 bit architectures is always enabled.
+Disabling **lfs** is not supported.

 ## 2. Technical Documentation
 Here you can find the [Technical Documentation](https://upnpsdk.github.io/UPnPsdk/).<br/>
 If you want to be compatible with the classic pUPnP library here you find the <a href="https://upnpsdk.github.io/UPnPsdk/d9/d54/group__compaAPI.html">Compatible API</a>.